ForrestMccrosky/CC_Fraud_Detection_Project/readme.md

-# Individual Classification Project: Predictin Credit Card Fraud
+# Individual Classification Project: Predicting Credit Card Fraud

 ## Project Description
  - The purpose of this notebook is to acquire, prep, explore a csv file downloaded from kaggle.com that contains Credit Card transactions and use classification modeling to predict whether or not the transactions made were fraud.